forestgrape/coronavirus/index.md

 - start transcription yield new mRNAs, which in turn are translated to proteins

 ### replication
-The metabolism can produce new virions which are released from the cell.
+The metabolism can produce new virions that are released from the cell.

 ### next targets
 * the same cell type| another cell type